Top Tips – Charlotte Dujardin on the young horse starting out

 Romance has a little spook.
 Charlotte is laughing: “That’s the fun of a four-year-old, the excitement of possibly being bucked off.
 She’s afraid, you’ve got to give her confidence, you relax and let her relax.
 Drop your whip, pat her, she is starting to relax and getting more swing.”

 “With a four-year-old, hundreds and thousands of transitions all through the session.
 Transitions get them listening, make them stronger.
-If you look up you’ll be able to ride her in a straight line…”
+Look up you’ll be able to ride her in a straight line more easily…”

 But not just any transition.
 Forward, round, and into the transition.